 A festival in which locals dress up as demons and scare the bejesus out of young children.
-There are also bonfires, a dramatic explanation of the reason for the festival, taiko drumming and mochi hurling.
+There are also bonfires, a dramatic explanation of the reason for the festival, taiko drumming, and mochi (rice cake) hurling.

 While you’re in town, take a look at the Nahagekan (Namahage museum).
-The museum is open year round and is dedicated to the festival for which it is named.
-Inside you can see the various costumes and masks and even try them on.
-Admission to the museum is 500yen or 800yen with a combined ticket to the neighbouring Oga Shinzan Folklore Museum.
+The museum is open year-round and is dedicated to the festival for which it is named.
+Inside you can see the various costumes and masks, and even try them on.
+Admission to the museum is usually ¥550 or ¥1,100 with a combined ticket to the neighbouring Oga Shinzan Folklore Museum.
 But for this winter season they have reduced the price to ¥880!